 The next starting point, the $1,499 configuration with 512GB of storage, should be a better fit for most MacBook users on a budget.
-It too has the option to configure a better processor, more RAM, and more storage, allowing you to use a more powerful machine for highly demanding tasks if necessary.
+It too has the option to upgrade the RAM (unified memory) storage, allowing you to use a more powerful machine for highly demanding tasks if necessary.

 All in all, it keeps to the minimalistic ideals of the MacBook while offering the right amount of power and storage.